mpiraux/draft-piraux-quic-plugins/draft-piraux-quic-plugins.md

-One possible way to realize this new architecture is to include a virtual machine inside each protocol implementation and expose a small plugin API accessible through the virtual machine.
+One possible way to realize this new architecture is to include a virtual machine inside each protocol implementation and expose a small Plugin API accessible through the virtual machine.
 Several efficient virtual machines have been proposed and used in related environments {{eBPF}} {{WebAssembly}}.
 They provide a sandbox that controls the operations that the plugin can execute and the memory that it can access.
-Since the same virtual machine can be installed on different platforms, it becomes possible to execute the same plugin on different implementations of a given protocol that expose the same plugins API.
+Since the same virtual machine can be installed on different platforms, it becomes possible to execute the same plugin on different implementations of a given protocol that expose the same Plugin API.

 The idea of extending protocols through plugins can be applied to different Internet protocols.
 In this document, we focus adding plugins